domtronn/all-the-icons.el/README.md

 will come bundled with over 18000 icons from 9 different popular SVG icon sets and totaling over 31000 variations.

-The behavior of documented public APIs are preserved as much as possible, but text properties other than `:face` will be ignored because each icon will automatically scale itself to respect the default font size.
+The behavior of the documented public API is preserved as much as possible, but text properties other than `:face` will be ignored because each icon will automatically scale itself to respect the default font size.